 We understand that course content will always need to be updated, but we have some suggestions and things to be aware of when making changes to published courses!

-Yes, you can make changes to your courses even after they have been published.
+You can make changes to your courses even after they have been published.
 You do not need to unpublish the course in order to make edits.

-If you're looking to add new lessons, you can set them as draft first.
+If you're looking to add new lessons, you can set them as a draft first.
 By doing this, you can take your time to work on the lessons and it won't be visible to students already enrolled in the course.
-For more information on the steps to Create Draft Content for your Course, check out this article!
+For more information, check out Create Draft Content for your Course.

 What happens when I edit a course with active enrollments?

 Making changes to course content, while students are currently enrolled in the course, will affect what they see within the Course Player.
 Similar to unpublishing courses, students will only be able to see the content that is published, and will not be able to see content that is in draft.
 For examples, see the scenarios below:

 - Chapter, lesson, or content within a lesson is deleted: The student will lose access to the content that was deleted.

 - A chapter or lesson is moved to draft: The student will lose access to the content, and will not be able to see it within the Course Player until it is republished.

 - A new chapter, or lesson is published within the course: The student will see the new content within the Course Player.